 Creates a one-stop shop for all things pharmacy.
 66% of all adults in the United States use prescription drugs, but might not have anywhere to turn when they have a question related to their medication.
 Employees who use care navigation provided by their employers are forced to look elsewhere for pharmacy benefit answers.
 When a consumer has to jump through multiple tools or make calls to their PBM, pharmacy, or insurer to get a resolution, it creates a huge gap in care and a poor member experience.
 By making navigation a component part of PBM, it allows coordination of care to be streamlined, enabling members to receive quick and timely pharmacy benefit information all in one place.

 Streamlines pharmacy benefits administration for HR teams.
 Education and training for employees on their healthcare benefits is typically provided by the employer.
-Unfortunately, pharmacy information is usually relayed from the PBM or carrier, making HR teams the “middleman” in a convoluted game of telephone.
+Unfortunately, pharmacy information is usually relayed from the RX manager or carrier, making HR teams the “middleman” in a convoluted game of telephone.
 Self-funded employers are obligated to deal with employee pharmacy benefit questions (or they route them to the carrier if fully-insured), adding an additional layer of complexity.
-Bringing navigation into pharmacy simplifies benefits administration for HR teams by allowing clinical pharmacists to discuss various medication options with members that apply to their specific benefit design.
+Bringing navigation into pharmacy solutions simplifies benefits administration for HR teams by allowing clinical pharmacists to discuss various medication options with members that apply to their specific benefit design.
 Pharmacy navigation helps employees identify the best drug therapy while taking the entire education and approval process off of the HR team’s plate.

 Employers are expected to keep their members happy and healthy while decreasing healthcare spending, and this starts with improving their healthcare experience.
 Here’s the good news: Rightway is doing just that.
 Founded as a care navigation solution, we’ve demonstrated our ability to put the consumer first and deliver a meaningful reduction in spend.
 But given employer reliance on legacy PBMs, we were unable to influence pharmacy costs.
-That is why we decided to build a PBM from the ground up, to deliver our model at scale.
+That is why we decided to build an RX manager from the ground up, to deliver our model at scale.

 By incorporating navigation into the pharmacy benefits experience, we have reimagined the role PBM plays in healthcare.
-It's the only solution that empowers members with personalized pharmacist navigation, clinical management, best-in-class technology—guiding them to optimal medication regimens and savings opportunities.
+It's the only solution that empowers members with personalized pharmacist navigation, specialty pharmacy management, and best-in-class technology—guiding them to optimal medication regimens and savings opportunities.
 We believe navigation that spans across both medical and pharmacy is the industry’s best opportunity to lower costs and transform a broken system from the inside out.

 Written by Jessica Williams, VP of Sales at Rightway.